 Everyone should know how to recognize a heart attack.
-With just some clues you’ll be able to prevent a serious and complicated situation from happening to anyone.
+With just some clues, you’ll be able to prevent a serious and complicated situation from happening to anyone.
 You will have to act fast.

 The cause of heart attacks is simple to explain: a clot blocks the blood flow in the arteries, which prevents blood from entering the heart and being pumped to the rest of the body.

 Unfortunately, heart attacks affect a considerable amount of people.
 In the UK, it is the main cause of death.

 How to recognize a heart attack

 The heart briefly sends signals out to the body just before the infarction.
 Therefore, you will know how to recognize a heart attack and will be able to request medical assistance.
 Knowing how to act on your feet is important in this brief moment.